 Breakthrough drug co-developed by UCLA scientist approved as first-option treatment for advanced melanoma

-Pembrolizumab, an immunotherapy drug that was co-developed by UCLA cancer researcher Dr. Antoni Ribas, has been approved by the U.S. Food & Drug Administration as first-line treatment for metastatic melanoma.
-The first-line designation means that patients will have greater access to the drug without first having to receive other treatments.
+A first-of-its-kind (anti-PD-1) immunotherapy was approved today by the U.S. Food & Drug Administration as first-line treatment for metastatic melanoma, allowing greater access to this therapy for patients without having to previously receive other prior treatments.

 Co-developed by UCLA Jonsson Comprehensive Cancer member Dr. Antoni Ribas, the drug pembrolizumab has signaled a paradigm shift in the way melanoma is treated.
 The protein works by blocking the immune system's brakes, thereby allowing its T cells to recognize and attack cancer cells.